jmetzger/workshop-mariadb-windows/backup-restore/mysqldump.md

 # —quick not needed, because included in —opt which is enabled by default

 # on local systems using socket, there are no huge benefits concerning --compress
 # when you dump over the network use it for sure
+cd C:\Users\vgh-MariaDB\Desktop\Backups
-mysqldump --all-databases --single-transaction --gtid --master-data=2 --routines --events --flush-logs  > /usr/src/all-databases.sql;
+mysqldump --all-databases --single-transaction --gtid --master-data=2 --routines --events --flush-logs  > all-databases.sql;
 ```

 ## With PIT_Recovery you can use --delete-master-logs